 On August 8 I attended both the Ballarat and Footscray Death Cafés for ‘Dying to Know Day’.
 Always wanting to know about how these transpired I was treated to a very raw emotional – yet positive – experience.

-The Death Café is where people drink tea and coffee, eat cake and discuss death.
+Death Cafés are where people drink tea and coffee, eat cake and discuss death.
 The aim is to increase awareness of death to help people make the most of their (finite) lives.
 It is usually a random coffee shop but organised with a facilitator who directs conversation and ensures respectful interactions.

-“… provides a great focal point for encouraging local communities to have conversations about life and death.
+Dying to Know Day was about raising awareness.
+Molly Carlile AM, D2KDay Ambassador, says it “… provides a great focal point for encouraging local communities to have conversations about life and death.
 It’s not about so-called ‘experts’ telling other people what to do.
-It’s about people being empowered to talk with each other and say what they need.” – Molly Carlile AM D3K Day Ambassador.
+It’s about people being empowered to talk with each other and say what they need.”

-A key theme was why do we do what we always do?
-Is it the quick removal of the deceased to free up a bed, the funeral procession of sameness and burial, what is available? … how do we decide between cremation and burial?
-Who visits a grave, it’s not just the family according to the Death Café participants it’s the work colleagues, friends and distant friends even.. overriding discussion about traditions and why we need to follow them..
+A key theme was wondering why we do what we always do.
+Is it the quick removal of the deceased to free up a bed, the funeral procession of sameness and burial, what is available?
+How do we decide between cremation and burial?
+Who visits a grave?
+It’s not just the family according to the Death Café participants, it’s the work colleagues, friends and even distant friends.
+The overriding discussion was about traditions and why we need to follow them.

-The Death Cafe’s are monthly occurences and aim to spread the opportunity for those that wish to chat about Death and Dying over a coffee..
-I will return to talk some more and engage in discussion and listen to experiences as it makes it real for me .. something that is guaranteed, going to happen at some point to us all.
+The Death Cafés are monthly occurrences and aim to spread the opportunity for those that wish to chat about death and dying over a coffee.
+I will definitely return to talk some more and engage in discussion and listen to experiences as it makes it real for me; something that is guaranteed, going to happen at some point to us all.